d-krupke/slurminade/README.rst

    # compatible with any environment.
    # You can enforce slurm with `slurminade.set_dispatcher(slurminade.SlurmDispatcher())`

+   @slurminade.node_setup
+   def setup():
+       print("I will run automatically on every slurm node at the beginning!")

    # use this decorator to make a function distributable with slurm
    @slurminade.slurmify(